Signs & Symptoms of Pancreatic Cancer

 Before we list the signs and symptoms of pancreatic cancer, I want to discuss a few of things you need to know first.

-- Pancreatic cancer disguises itself as many other issues, don’t wait to get tested
+- Pancreatic cancer disguises itself as many other issues

 - You can have only one or two of these symptoms and have cancer

-- You can feel better for long periods of time and you can have cancer
+- You can feel better for long periods of time and have cancer